ruslanmv/ruslanmv.github.io/_posts/2020-10-20-Machine-Learning-on-EC2-Instances-with-Flask.md

 ---
-title: "How to deploy WebApp on EC2 Instance with Flask"
+title: "How to deploy a WebApp on EC2 Instance with Flask"
-excerpt: "How to deploy WebApp on EC2 Instance with Flask"
+excerpt: "How to deploy a WebApp on EC2 Instance with Flask"

 header:
   image: "/assets/images/posts/2020-10-20-Machine-Learning-on-EC2-Instances-with-Flask/photo23.jpg"